 There are both fixed and mobile cameras now in place, including the Northern Beaches.
 You can be fined if these cameras detect you are using your phone illegally.
 Find out more

 If you see stationary emergency vehicles with flashing lights, you must slow down to 40km/h when you pass them, and where the speed limit is 80km/h or less.
 Where the speed limit is 90km/h or more, you must slow down, move over and give space.
-Find out more (admin note - links to Centre for Road Safety page)
+Find out more and also via this short video

 When driving, you must give one metre of space when you pass a bicycle in a 60km/hr zone or less, and 1.5 metres when you pass in an 80 km/hr zone or more.